-As long as it doesn’t involve New Jersey-based schools or games played inside the Garden State, anyone 21 and older can now legally bet on college football in NJ.
+Despite what you may have heard, you can bet on college football in New Jersey.
+As long as betting doesn’t involve New Jersey-based schools or games played inside state lines, anyone 21 and older can legally bet on college football in the Garden State.

-Read on to see exactly how you can bet on college football in New Jersey, both online and in-person.
-Plus, learn the latest in college football betting trends.
+However, don’t let this deter you.
+Read on to see exactly how you can bet on college football in New Jersey this year, both online and in-person.

-There are now 10 retail sportsbooks and 17 sportsbook apps taking bets on college football in 2019.
-Here’s a look at the best of the online and mobile betting apps taking college football bets in NJ:
+There are now 10 retail sportsbooks and 18 sportsbook apps taking bets on college football in 2020.
+These are the very best of them:

 |Online Sportsbook||Land-Based Affiliate||Sports betting partner(s)||iOS app||Android app||Available Bonus|